 What is Sea Lettuce?

-Sea lettuce (Ulva species) is a beautiful light- to emerald-green seaweed with delicate, transluscent leaves.
-Sea lettuce belongs to the green algae group (Phylum Chlorophyta), which is comprised mostly of freshwater species; only about ten percent live in the ocean.
+species) is a beautiful light- to emerald-green seaweed with delicate, translucent blades.
+Sea lettuce belongs to the green algae group (Phylum Chlorophyta), most of which are freshwater species; only about ten percent live in the ocean.

-Sea lettuce grows rapidly and dies off in the summer.
-When it washes up on the beach and begins to decompose, it sometimes smells like sewage, and the filmy leaves can be mistaken for toilet paper.
+Sea lettuce grows rapidly in early spring and dies off in the summer.
+When it washes up on the beach and begins to decompose, it bleaches to white and the filmy blades can be mistaken for toilet paper.

 Where does sea lettuce grow?

 Sea lettuce grows in the low to mid intertidal (or midlittoral) zone, where it is exposed to the air during low tides.
 It is distributed around the world, and occurs on the west coast of North America from Alaska to Chile.
-Sea lettuce requires relatively plentiful nitrogen, therefore it can tolerate some pollution.
+Sea lettuce requires relatively high levels of nitrogen, therefore it can tolerate some pollution.